kadena-io/pact/docs/pact-functions.md

 *key*&nbsp;`string` *&rarr;*&nbsp;`<a>`

 Read KEY from top level of message data body, or data body itself if not provided.
-Coerces value to pact type: String -> string, Number -> integer, Boolean -> bool, List -> value, Object -> value.
-NB value types are not introspectable in pact.
+Coerces value to their corresponding pact type: String -> string, Number -> integer, Boolean -> bool, List -> list, Object -> object.
 ```lisp
 (defun exec ()
    (transfer (read-msg "from") (read-msg "to") (read-decimal "amount")))